agaoglu/pyjasperclient/README.md

     j = JasperClient( 'http://localhost:8080/jasperserver/services/repository?wsdl', 'joeuser', 'joeuser')

-There are only two methods that can be used.
+There are only three methods that can be used.

-    JasperClient.listReports(dir="")
+    JasperClient.list(dir="")

 Returns a list of strings that are report URIs of the JasperServer.
 Optional dir param may be used to define the directory to look for.
 It should start with / and end with directory name.
 (No / at the end)

-    Jasper.runReport(uri,output="PDF",params={})
+    JasperClient.get(uri)

+Returns a dict with report (uri) parametrs:
+    report:
+        - name
+        - id (uriString)
+        - label
+        - description
+        - controls [list]:
+            - id (inputControl uri)
+            - name
+            - type
+            - label
+            - description
+        - parameters [list]:
+            - name
+            - class
+            - default (default value)

+    Jasper.run(uri, output="PDF", params={}, args={})

 This will run the report for the URI given in uri and generate a dict containing 'content-type' and 'data'. 'content-type' can be used to send as an HTTP response header. params is a simple dict to pass directly to the running report.
+Uri should be report URI on JasperServer.
+Output may be PDF, JRPRINT, HTML, XLS, XML, CSV and RTF; default PDF

 Check the source for more info